Tambara-Yamagami Categories over the Reals: The Non-Split Case: Introduction

 \subsection{Acknowledgments}

-This work began with the Research Experiences for Undergraduates (REU) program at Indiana University supported by the NSF grant DMS-1757857.
-It then evolved into a chapter of Sean Sanford’s Ph.D. thesis from 2021.
+This work began with the Research Experiences for Undergraduates program at Indiana University supported by the NSF grant DMS-1757857.
+It then evolved into a chapter of Sean Sanford’s Ph.D. thesis from 2022.
 The research of J.P. was partially supported by NSF grants DMS-1917319 and DMS-2146392 and by Simons Foundation Award 889000 as part of the Simons Collaboration on Global Categorical Symmetries.
 J.P. performed part of this at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
-Part of this research was carried out while J.P. would like to thank the hospitality and excellent working conditions at the Department of Mathematics at the University of Hamburg, where she has carried out part of this research as a Fellow of the Humboldt Foundation.
+J.P. would like to thank the hospitality and excellent working conditions at the Department of Mathematics at the University of Hamburg, where she has carried out part of this research as a Fellow of the Humboldt Foundation.